ilovehotcakes/ESP32-Yun/README.md

 ## Design
 In [**Home Assistant**](https://www.home-assistant.io/), a [**cover**](https://www.home-assistant.io/integrations/cover/) is a type of entity that could be a blind, shade, shutter, window, garage door, etc. A motorized cover provides the ability to control your covers through your choice of smarthome hub/system (HA, Google Home, Alexa, etc.) through iOS/Android apps, voice control, or automations.
-Please see the **[[Demo video](https://user-images.githubusercontent.com/52260129/211658800-c67d9bb7-6f65-4ab0-a19c-eaa4f9b99e2e.mp4)]** for example.
+Please see the **[[demo video](https://user-images.githubusercontent.com/52260129/211658800-c67d9bb7-6f65-4ab0-a19c-eaa4f9b99e2e.mp4)]** for full demonstration.

 ### **Features:**
 * Works with WiFi, no need for extra hub